Blac Youngsta: 2017–2019: Epic Records and major label debut

-In February 2017, Blac Youngsta released Illuminati, his fourth mixtape as a member of CMG, with guest appearances from Kodak Black, Lil Yachty and Slim Jxmmi.
+In February 2017, Blac Youngsta released Illuminati, his fourth mixtape as a member of CMG, with guest appearances from Kodak Black, Lil Yachty, and Slim Jxmmi.
 After Blac Youngsta turned himself in for his involvement in a shooting targeted towards Yo Gotti's longtime rival, Young Dolph, a "Free Blac Youngsta" grassroots movement was started, with fellow rapper Young Thug releasing a song of the same name on May 17, 2017.
-After his release, Blac Youngsta established his own label imprint under CMG, Heavy Camp, and released a mixtape titled, I'm Innocent, in June 2017, with guest appearances from Slim Jxmmi and Ty Dolla Sign.
+After his release, Blac Youngsta established his label imprint under CMG, Heavy Camp, and released a mixtape titled, I'm Innocent, in June 2017, with guest appearances from Slim Jxmmi and Ty Dolla Sign.
 In December 2017, Blac Youngsta signed his first major label deal with Epic Records.

-In February 2018, Youngsta released his debut studio album, 223, through Epic, with guest appearances from Lil Yachty, Travis Scott and French Montana.
+In February 2018, Youngsta released his debut studio album, 223, through Epic, with guest appearances from Lil Yachty, Travis Scott, and French Montana.
 The album charted on the Billboard 200, peaking at number 42.
 The album also spawned the successful single "Booty", which charted on the Billboard Hot 100, peaking at number 73 and was certified Gold by the Recording Industry Association of America (RIAA).
 In August 2018, Blac Youngsta released a sequel to his 2016 mixtape, Fuck Everybody, with Fuck Everybody 2, featuring a sole guest appearance from Lil Pump, which also charted on the Billboard 200, peaking at number 63.

 In May 2019, Blac Youngsta released his EP, Cut Up.
-In August 2019, Blac Youngsta announced via Twitter that his second studio album will be called Church on Sunday.
+In August 2019, Blac Youngsta announced via Twitter that his second studio album would be called Church on Sunday.
 In October 2019, Blac Youngsta also announced an international tour of the same name, starting in November 2019.
-Church on Sunday was released at the end of the same month.
+Church on Sunday was released at the end of the same month, and the project features guest appearances from major artists including T.I., Yo Gotti, Moneybagg Yo, DaBaby, Jacquees, City Girls, Tory Lanez, G-Eazy, PnB Rock, Wiz Khalifa, Ty Dolla $ign, and Chris Brown.

 2020–present: More charting singles

-In January 2020, he was featured on Moneybagg Yo's song "1 2 3", which would later be released as a single in April 2020 and chart on the Hot R&B/Hip-Hop Songs chart, earning him his second charting single on that chart.
+In January 2020, he was featured on Moneybagg Yo's song "1 2 3," later released as a single in April 2020 and chart on the Hot R&B/Hip-Hop Songs chart, earning him his second charting single on that chart.

 Heavy Camp

-Heavy Camp is a record label imprint under Yo Gotti's Collective Music Group (CMG) founded by Blac Youngsta in 2017.
-The current president of the label is Julien Anderson.
+Heavy Camp is a record label imprint under Yo Gotti's Collective Music Group (CMG), founded by Blac Youngsta in 2017.
+Memphis native Julien Anderson was named the label's president in 2019.